1-877-929-7245

 Day 6 - The Silver Road to Bodø in northern Norway

-Passing deep forests, rolling hills and crystalline lakes, we travel through beautiful river valleys and admire the spectacular Saltdal Fjord.
-On arrival in Bodø, voted as Europe's Cultural Capital in 2024, we visit the Norwegian Jekt Trade Museum.
-A jekt is a type of historic boat that was used to transport dried fish along the Norwegian coast over centuries of trade.
-Only three of these boats survive in Norway, and we see one of them: the Anna Karoline.
+On arrival in Bodø, a former European Capital of Culture, we visit the Norwegian Jekt Trade Museum.
+A jekt is a type of historic boat, used to transport dried fish along the Norwegian coast over centuries of trade.
+There are only three of these boats surviving in Norway and we can view one of them here: the Anna Karoline, built in 1876.

 Includes